-Page(s)

-INDEPENDENT AUDITOR'S REPORT.
-1-4

-MANAGEMENT'S DISCUSSION AND ANALYSIS (MD&A) i-v

-BASIC FINANCIAL STATEMENTS

-GOVERNMENT-WIDE FINANCIAL STATEMENTS:

-Statement of Net Position 5 6

-FUND FINANCIAL STATEMENTS:

-Governmental Funds: 7

-Balance Sheet 1

-to the Statement of Net Position 8

-in Fund Balance - Governmental Fund 9

-in Fund Balance - Governmental Fund to the Statement of Activities 10

-NOTES TO THE FINANCIAL STATEMENTS 11-25

-REQUIRED SUPPLEMENTARY INFORMATION OTHER THAN MD&A

-BUDGET TO ACTUAL COMPARISON - MAJOR FUND:

-(General Fund)

-Statement of Revenues, Expenditures and Changes in Fund Balance -

-Budget and Actual - General Fund - Summary Statement 26

-Statement of Revenues, Expenditures and Changes in Fund Balance -

-Budget and Actual - General Fund - Detailed Statement 27-31

-ADDITIONAL REPORTS

-Independent Auditor's Report on Internal Control Over

-Financial Reporting and on Compliance and Other Matters Based

-on an Audit of Basic Financial Statements Performed in

-Accordance with Government Auditing Standards.
-32-33

-Independent Accountant's Report on Compliance with 2.4

-Section 218.415, Florida Statutes 34

-Independent Auditor's Report to Management 35-37

-Management's Response to Independent Auditor's Report to Management Exhibit
+Page(s) INDEPENDENT AUDITOR'S REPORT 1-4 MANAGEMENT'S DISCUSSION AND ANALYSIS (MD&A) i-v BASIC FINANCIAL STATEMENTS GOVERNMENT-WIDE FINANCIAL STATEMENTS: Statement of Net Position 5 6 FUND FINANCIAL STATEMENTS: Governmental Fund: Balance Sheet.
+7 Reconciliation of the Balance Sheet - Governmental Fund to the Statement of Net Position.
+8 Statement of Revenues, Expenditures and Changes 0 in Fund Balance - Governmental Fund 9 Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance - Governmental Fund to the Statement of Activities 10 in rund Barance - Governmentar rund to the Statement of Activities 10 NOTES TO THE FINANCIAL STATEMENTS 11-25 REQUIRED SUPPLEMENTARY INFORMATION OTHER THAN MD&A BUDGET TO ACTUAL COMPARISON - MAJOR FUND: (General Fund) Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund - Summary Statement 26 Statement of Revenues, Expenditures and Changes in Fund Balance - 20 27.21 Budget and Actual - General Fund - Detailed Statement 27-31 ADDITIONAL REPORTS Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Basic Financial Statements Performed in Accordance with Government Auditing Standards.
+32-33 Independent Accountant's Report on Compliance with Section 218.415, Florida Statutes 34 Independent Auditor's Report to Management 35-37 Management's Response to Independent Auditor's Report to Management Exhibit

-Florida Institute of Certified Public Accountants

-American Institute of Certified Public Accountants
+Florida Institute of Certified Public Accountants American Institute of Certified Public Accountants